JHSawatzki/info-beamer-package-meteorology/README.md

 [![Import](https://cdn.infobeamer.com/s/img/import.png)](https://info-beamer.com/use?url=https://github.com/JHSawatzki/info-beamer-package-meteorology)

 ## TODO
- * Sensor number to display is limited to one page
+ * Sensor number to display is limited to one page at the moment
  * Add more sensor types
+ * Cut off strings that are too long

 ## Changelog

 ### Version 0.3.0

  * Display of more than one sensor at a time possible
+ * Multi threaded sensor data requests

 ### Version 0.2.0